-- LO 5.1 Participate creatively and demonstrate teamwork skills through joint/group activities such as competitions and live briefs. ( PPP KTS ) - LO 5.2 Engage in critical inquiry, discussion and analysis of game art and design in context with historic/intercultural and international practices and content creation with a focus on inclusive design and end-user experience.
-(KU GA PPP KTS) - LO 5.3 Contextualise knowledge, skills and understanding of game art/design to current industry applications and contexts to inform and develop relevant employability skills and strategies for future work experience, employment and individual enterprise.
-(KU GA PPP KTS) - LO 5.4 Explore various tools and techniques used in the creation of textures, materials, and shaders for the effective development of games art assets.
-(KU PPP SS) - LO 5.5 Produce concept art as part of the game development process, and use this to create the concepts for a game asset.
-(GA PPP KTS SS) - LO 5.6 Develop a range of effective game assets that employ knowledge of technical processes and hybrid skillsets within the context of the game art pipeline.
-(KU GA PPP KTS SS CS )
+LO 5.1 Participate creatively and demonstrate teamwork skills through joint / group activities such as Games Jams (PPP KTS)

-- LO 5.7 Demonstrate the role of a technical artist and a VFX artist by documenting how and why these skills are deployed and apply these skills to the creation of a level.
-(KU GA PPP KTS SS) - LO 5.8 Consider the ethical impact of contemporary technologies applied to game art upon and within culture and communities globally and locally.
-(KU GA KTS CS) - LO 5.9 Demonstrate the development of a playable game character, from creating a 3D model, to rigging, and then bringing into a game engine.
-(KU PPP KTS SS)
+- LO 5.2 Demonstrate knowledge of the role of various styles of game art by producing the same object in a number of different aesthetics such as pixel art, realistic, low poly, cel shaded (KU PPP KTS SS) - LO 5.3 Produce written and graphical work showing the role and process of UX/UI within game development and what a game artist does for this.
+(KU PPP SS) - LO 5.4 Produce concept art as part of the game development process, and use this to create the concepts for a game object (asset).
+(GA PPP KTS SS) - LO 5.5 Engage in critical inquiry, discussion and analysis of game art in context with historic / intercultural and international practices and content creation with a focus on inclusive design and end user experience.
+(KU GA PPP KTS) - LO 5.6 Develop a range of game assets that are effective within the context of a game production employing knowledge of technical processes and hybrid skillsets.
+(KU GA PPP KTS SS CS) - LO 5.7 Explore human user / technical interaction including sensory embodiment of experience in the development of game assets and game design (KU PPP SS) - LO 5.8 Consider the relationship, ethical impact of contemporary technologies applied to game design upon and within culture and communities globally and locally.
+(KU GA KTS CS) - LO 5.9 Contextualise knowledge, skills and understanding in game arts and game asset production to current industry applications and contexts to inform and develop relevant employability skills and strategies for future work experience, employment and individual enterprise.
+(KU GA PPP KTS)